NotationCapital/Operating-Manual/README.md

 ## Notation In Practice

 We've raised three funds for Notation.
 Notation I was an $7.9M proof of concept fund that we raised in 2015 and invested in 28 pre-seed stage companies.
 Notation II + Notation II-A (our LP community fund) is a $27.8M fund that we’re currently investing.
-We recently raised a total of $42M for Notation III and Notation III-A (our community LP fund), which we'll begin deploying in 2021.
+We recently raised a total of $42M for Notation III and Notation III-A (our community LP fund), which we've begun to deploy in 2021.
 We decided to publish the fundraising decks for our first two funds, which can be found [here](https://www.slideshare.net/Notation/presentations).
 All three funds include a combination of institutional and individual limited partners that are critical to the Notation community - [we’ve listed all of them publicly](https://notation.vc/who-we-are/), which we think is unique for a venture capital firm. __In our current iteration, our average check size is $600k and we prefer to lead or co-lead the first financing.__

 __What does a “pre-seed” investor actually mean?__ To us, it means (1) working with founders at the true beginning of a company, in many cases simply an idea or potential market that has become an obsession.
 We love side projects, and there’s very little we’d consider “too early” to be potentially investable.
 It also means (2) a disciplined approach to running an early stage experiment in order to learn whether or not it makes sense to continue onwards.
 This is why we prefer founding teams who choose to raise capital thoughtfully and appreciate resource constraints, rather than simply raising as much money as possible from whoever will pay the highest price.